Jury acquits 3 Washington state officers in death of a Black man who told them he couldn’t breathe

-SEATTLE — (AP) — A jury cleared three Washington state police officers of all criminal charges Thursday in the 2020 death of Manuel Ellis, a Black man who was shocked, beaten and restrained face down on a Tacoma sidewalk as he pleaded for breath.
+TACOMA, Wash. — (AP) — A jury cleared three Washington state police officers of all criminal charges Thursday in the 2020 death of Manuel Ellis, a Black man who was shocked, beaten and restrained face-down on a Tacoma sidewalk as he pleaded for breath.

 Two of the officers — Matthew Collins, 40, and Christopher Burbank, 38 — had been charged with second-degree murder and manslaughter, while Timothy Rankine, 34, was charged with manslaughter.
-The jury found the three not guilty on all counts.
+Their attorneys argued that Ellis died from a lethal amount of methamphetamine that was in his system as well as a preexisting heart condition, not from the officers' actions, and the jury found the three not guilty on all counts.

 There was a gasp from the gallery when the first not-guilty verdict was read.
 Rankine sat forward in his seat and wiped his eyes, while Collins hugged his lawyer.